-The material issues represent the cornerstones of the Sustainability strategy and its planning, as well as the topics reported on in the Sustainability Report.
-The risks, the relative policies and steps the Company is taking/will take over the next few years are identified for each material issue.
+The material issues represent the cornerstones of the Sus-The following scale was used to determine to what extent a 2019-2021 Plan target has been achieved: tainability strategy and its planning, as well as the topics reported on in the Sustainability Report.
+The risks, the relative policies and steps the Company is taking/will take over the next few years are identified for each material to consider sustainability as one of the Business Plan's key issue.

-2.10.2 Sustainability targets (connected to planning)
+2.10.2 SUSTAINABILITY TARGETS (CONNECTED TO PLANNING)